 Medical Emergencies in Dentistry

-Dental issues and accidents can happen at any time.
-Sometimes they require immediate treatment, and when that is the case, we are here to assist.
+Dental emergencies and accidents often happen unexpectedly.
+At times, these emergencies require immediate treatment, and when that is the case, the team at Spokane Valley Dentist is here to assist.
 If you are searching for emergency dentistry in Spokane Valley, we are your solution.

 What is a dental emergency?